Camille Kostek

 Camille Veronica Kostek (born February 19, 1992) is an American model, host, and actress.
-She appeared in the Sports Illustrated Swimsuit Issue and was featured on the cover of the magazine's 2019 edition.
-Kostek is the on-field host of the game show Wipeout on TBS, and in 2022 hosted NBC's Dancing with Myself.
-She also appeared in the film Free Guy (2021).
+She has appeared in the Sports Illustrated's Swimsuit Issue and was featured on the cover of the magazine's 2019 edition.
+Kostek has hosted television programs including Wipeout and Dancing with Myself, and appeared in the film Free Guy (2021).

 Early life and education

 Kostek was born in Killingworth, Connecticut on February 19, 1992, to Alan, a general contractor, and Christina (née Decosta), a gym manager.
 She is the eldest of four siblings, and is of Polish, Irish and Jamaican descent.
 She started taking ballet lessons when she was three years old, and continued her training at Broadway Dance Center in New York City while competing nationally.

-At Haddam-Killingworth High School in Higganum, Connecticut, she was a cheerleader, lacrosse varsity captain, and host of her high school's broadcasting program.
-She majored in communications with a minor in business at Eastern Connecticut State University.
-She played lacrosse for Eastern before becoming a full-time member of its dance squad and an anchor of its network show.
-Kostek is a certified barre instructor.
+At Haddam-Killingworth High School in Higganum, Connecticut, Kostek was a cheerleader, lacrosse varsity captain, and host of her high school's broadcasting program.
+She studied communications with a minor in business at Eastern Connecticut State University, where she played lacrosse before joining its dance squad and working on its network show.

 Career

 Professional cheerleading

 Kostek started her professional cheerleading career at age 19 with the Hartford Colonials of the United Football League.
 In 2013, while a junior at university, Kostek made it to the roster of the National Football League's New England Patriots Cheerleaders.
-She landed the cover of the Patriots annual swimsuit calendar which was shot in Saint Lucia in 2014.
+Camille Kostek joined the New England Patriots Cheerleaders in 2013 and landed the cover of the team's annual swimsuit calendar, which was shot in Saint Lucia in 2013.
 She also joined the NFL Tour in China as the team's ambassador.
 Kostek was featured in advertising campaigns for Patriot Place and served as spokesperson for the cheer team.
 In her last game before retirement, she performed at the University of Phoenix Stadium in Arizona for Super Bowl XLIX where the Patriots beat the Seattle Seahawks on February 1, 2015.